- many true and precious aspects of the gospel can be

 “preach the gospel” (eujaggelivzw) seventy-seven times.
 In the vast

-• There simply can be no good news without a living God who
+majority of these uses the meaning is assumed rather than defined. - There simply can be no good news without a living God who

-• In other words, the reign of God has broken into this world to set things right for the sake
+created the universe. - In other words, the reign of God has broken into this world to set things right for the sake

 of his people; therefore repent and believe this good news.
 In fact, if